 - Final Send-off for Students

 Apply now for the 2016 Applied Sensory and Consumer Science Certificate Program, which begins October 3, 2016.
 This program is limited to the first 40 qualified applicants.

 Get answers to Applied Sensory and Consumer Science Certificate Program frequently asked questions.

 "In today’s world where many colleagues join sensory/consumer science from varied backgrounds and experiences, this curriculum has provided me with a program that delivers foundational knowledge and education.
 This has allowed me to build my global talent on a reliable and consistent basis.
 The program builds the needed functional skills while allowing colleagues to remain in their home business unit and apply their learning straight away."

 Marcia Young, senior director, RD&Q Global Head Consumer Science and Statistics, Mondeléz International

 "The program was very useful.
 I learned the background of most of the techniques I use at work, improving my confidence when planning a study and analyzing the results."

-Patricia Osidacz, The Australian Wine Research Institute
+Patricia Osidacz, senior sensory scientist, The Australian Wine Research Institute